Daniel-KM/Omeka-S-module-BulkExport/README.md

 - [x] Deletion of old exports.
 - [ ] Make any size output real time (streamable).
 - [ ] For api, allow to pass settings like in module [Api Info].
+- [ ] Use request header "Accept" like .extension.

 Warning